aherbert/gdsc/README.md

         cd gdsc-analytics
         mvn install
-        cd ..
-        cd gdsc-test
+        cd ../gdsc-test
         mvn install
-        cd ..
-        cd gdsc-core
+        cd ../gdsc-core
         mvn install
-        cd ..
-        cd gdsc
+        cd ../gdsc
         mvn package

 	This will produce a gdsc_-[VERSION].jar file in the target directory.
 All dependencies are copied into the target/dependencies directory.

 3. Copy the gdsc_* jar into the plugins directory of ImageJ.

 4. Copy the dependencies into the plugins directory (or onto the Java classpath).
 Note that the Maven package routine puts all dependencies into the target/dependencies directory even if they are not required by the SMLM code (it does not check what functions are actually used by the code).
 The libraries you will need are:

         gdsc-analytics
         gdsc-core
+        commons-rng-client-api
+        commons-rng-core
+        commons-rng-simple
+        commons-rng-sampling
         beansbinding

+Libraries required if not using the Fiji distribution of ImageJ.
+Note that the ImageScience library can be installed using the ImageScience ImageJ update site:

         commons-math3
+        commons-lang3
+        trove4j
+        guava
         imagescience
+        Image_5D

 5. The plugins will now appear under the 'Plugins > GDSC' menu in ImageJ.